alyson1907/My-Nubank-React-Native/README.md

 ## Objective
 This project was implemented in order to apply and practice `React-Native` concepts.

-Although the project idea was inspired in a video from *Rocketseat*, the entire implementation was done independently.
+Although the project idea was inspired by a video from *Rocketseat*, the entire implementation was done independently.

 ## Examples